Slackware ARM on a Raspberry Pi

 When all the packages have been installed you will see the screen below.

-It took approx. 1 hour on our Raspberry Pi 3 to complete the Slackware ARM -current installation process with the packages which we'd previously selected.
+It took approx. 1 hour on a Raspberry Pi 3 Model B+ to complete the Slackware ARM -current installation process with the packages which we'd previously selected.
 The time it takes for your installation to complete will depend on your own choice of packages, and several other factors.

 Continue to the next section of this tutorial...
 Final steps of installation